Key takeaways:

 Let’s take a look at why high homocysteine levels cause problems in the body, and then we’ll look at genetic variants in the above cycles that can affect homocysteine levels when combined with dietary choices.

-Recent research gives us insight into how and why high homocysteine levels cause adverse effects on the cardiovascular system and long-term health.
+Recent research explains how and why high homocysteine levels cause adverse effects on the cardiovascular system, the brain, inflammation, the pancreas, and overall health.

 Post-translational protein modifications: